MiladMesbahi/miladmesbahi.github.io/_portfolio/portfolio-4.md

 </div>

 ### Highlights

-- **Experimental Design**
-  - Built a custom vibrational testing setup using an electric shaker and 8 accelerometers
+- Designed a vibrational testing setup for randomized shaking and multi-axis measurement.
-  - Conducted random vibration tests from **20Hz to 2000Hz**
-  - Chainmail achieved up to **98% reduction in vibration transmissibility** at critical frequencies

-- **Signal Processing & Analysis**
-  - Developed MATLAB tools to compute **magnitude**, **phase**, **coherence**, **power spectral density**, and **mode shapes**
-  - Visualized and interpreted modal behaviors across axes
-  - Validated experimental results with **Finite Element Method (FEM) simulations**

-- **Material Evaluation**
-  - Compared chainmail to solid aluminum and other damping materials
-  - Demonstrated strong performance in energy attenuation under dynamic excitation
-  - Investigated chainmail’s **tunability** and **rotational/translational modal behavior**

-- **Applications**
-  - Findings suggest chainmail structures are highly promising for aerospace vibration control
-  - Further opportunities exist in multi-axis damping and adaptive structural design
+- Analyzed modal behavior through MATLAB for signal analysis, dissecting magnitude, phase, coherence, and power spectral density.
+I also built custom scripts to actually visualize the real modal responses.
+- Created and validated a finite element model of the chainmail and test setup.
+- Benchmarked chainmail’s damping properties against standard aerospace materials.
+- Presented findings with JPL’s dynamics team, highlighting chainmail's promise for vibration control and inspiring discussions on adaptive structures for space applications.

 📄 [Final Report (PDF)](/files/JPLFinalReport.pdf)